core-wg/senml-spec/draft-ietf-core-senml.md

 The following registrations are done following the procedure specified in {{RFC6838}} and {{RFC7303}}.
-This document registers media types for each serialization format of SenML (JSON, CBOR, and EXI) and also media types for the same formats of the streaming use (SensML).
-Clipboard formats are defined for the JSON and XML form of lists but do not make sense for streams or other formats.
+This document registers media types for each serialization format of SenML (JSON, CBOR, XML, and EXI) and also an equivalent set of media types for the streaming use (SensML, see {{sec-sensml}}).
+Clipboard formats are defined for the JSON and XML forms of SenML but not for streams or non-textual formats.

 The reason there are both SenML and the streaming SensML formats is that they are not the same data formats and they require separate